Loader gif

 • Additional vehicle expenses, such as general repairs, maintenance, insurance, or depreciation

-• Costs of settling into your new home, including tags, dog licenses, driver’s license, or club fees
+• Costs of settling into your new home, including car tags, dog licenses, driver’s license, or club fees

 • Security deposits lost at the old home